 We support children’s creativity by providing opportunities for them to express themselves, and communicate their ideas thoughts and feelings through a variety of materials and media.

-Exploring and using media and materials.
-Children respond to what they see, hear, smell, touch so we provide opportunities for them to explore and find out about colour, textures, shapes and forms in two and three dimensions.
+Creating with Materials is how children respond to what they see, hear, smell, touch.
+We provide opportunities for them to explore and find out about colour, textures, shapes and forms in two and three dimensions.
 We provide a range of resources for the children to investigate and work out what they can do with them.

-Being imaginative is how children can develop their imaginations and respond to experiences through story, role play, imaginative play, dance, music, maths, design and art.
+Being Imaginative and Expressive is how children can develop their imaginations and respond to experiences through story, role play, imaginative play, dance, music, maths, design and art.